State-level Legislative & Shield Law Work

-Furthermore, through rigorous state-level advocacy, we actively work in partnership with affected communities to defend these rights against encroachment.
-Last year, our policy team’s efforts contributed to two significant “shield law” wins in Maryland and New York:
+Through rigorous state-level advocacy, we actively work in partnership with affected communities to defend their rights against encroachment.
+In addition to ongoing policy consultation and coalition support, our policy team’s efforts have contributed to significant “shield law” wins:

 • MARYLAND, MAY 4, 2023: Thanks to dedicated advocacy from L4GG, Governor Wes Moore signed an Executive Order that protects against the encroaching threats faced by transgender individuals, especially in states like Florida and Texas.
 Not only does this order shield dedicated doctors providing care to transgender individuals, but it also safeguards personal medical information against invasive investigations.
 Governor Moore's actions, with input and guidance from L4GG and partners like the National Center for Transgender Equality, have solidified Maryland as a haven of rights, marking it the 9th state to robustly protect gender-affirming care.